Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 !!! example "Running the workflow on the compute nodes"

-    Now run the workflow using the executor profiles:

     === "Gadi"

+    We have pre-made a very simple configuration file, `pbspro.config`, that will allow the example Nextflow pipeline to run on Gadi.
+Go ahead and re-run the workflow, adding the new configuration file with the `-c pbspro.config` option.
+You will also need to define a new parameter: `pbspro_account`:

     ```bash
-         nextflow run config-demo-nf/main.nf -profile pbspro --pbspro_account vp91
+    nextflow run config-demo-nf/main.nf -c pbspro.config --pbspro_account vp91
     ```

     === "Setonix"

+    We have pre-made a very simple configuration file, `slurm.config`, that will allow the example Nextflow pipeline to run on Setonix.
+Go ahead and re-run the workflow, adding the new configuration file with the `-c slurm.config` option.
+You will also need to define a new parameter: `slurm_account`:

     ```bash
-        nextflow run config-demo-nf/main.nf -profile slurm --slurm_account courses01
+    nextflow run config-demo-nf/main.nf -c slurm.config --slurm_account courses01
     ```

-    The output of your command should now look something like this
+    The output of your command should now look something like this:

     === "Gadi"
         ```bash